kobesada/docker-volumes-backup-restore/README.md

 ### Explanation

-- **Volume Handling**: If a folder in `/backup` matches the name of a Docker volume (e.g., `/backup/my_media` corresponds to the `my_media` volume name), the program will stop containers using that volume, archive the data, and restart the containers to preserve data consistency.
+- **Volume Handling**: The program identifies Docker volumes by matching folder names inside `/backup` to the corresponding Docker volume names (e.g., `/backup/my_media` for the `my_media` volume).
+It stops containers using those volumes, archives the data, then restarts the containers to ensure data consistency.
-- **Non-Docker Volumes**: You can back up other folders by mounting them to `/backup`.
-If backing up a single file, wrap it in a folder before mounting.
+- **Backing Up Non-Docker Volumes**: You can also back up regular folders by mounting them to `/backup`.
+If you're backing up a single file, enclose it in a folder before mounting it.
+- **SSH Key Handling**: Ensure that your SSH private key is stored at `~/.ssh/id_rsa` or update the volume path in the configuration to your specific key location.
+- **Docker Socket Access**: For the program to manage Docker containers (stop and start), it needs access to the Docker socket.
+Make sure the socket is correctly mounted as `/var/run/docker.sock:/var/run/docker.sock`.

 ## Environment Variables